-I was overflowing with excitement as I headed out on my inaugural Wyoming adventure in my trusty Jeep.
+I was overflowing with excitement as I headed out on my inaugural Wyoming adventure in my Jeep.
 Destination: A stretch of the Oregon Trail nestled in the heart of Central Wyoming.
 I was meeting up with a group of other overland enthusiasts for a DB Overland Adventure.

-Check out my Oregon Trail videos on YouTube for more in-depth history of the trail.
+more in-depth history of the trail.

 In the 1800's the pioneers traversed the vast prairie grasslands in Kansas and Nebraska following along the Platte River into Wyoming where it met up with the Sweetwater River.
 That’s where we began our overland adventure.
 The banks of the river were high and the trail was muddy which made for a sketchy trek close to the river's edge.